There’s some extra historical tug of war awesomeness to the

 Auburn protested the decision of the game, they protested it hard.
 And it worked.

-On November 19, 1900, one year and one day since the perversion, the executive committee of the S.I.A.A. overturned the zeros and restored the game’s real result: Auburn 11, Georgia 6.
+On November 19, 1900, a year and a day after the perversion, the executive committee of the S.I.A.A. overturned the zeros and restored the game’s real result: Auburn 11, Georgia 6.
 The decision was signed by no less than conference president William Dudley (who also founded the S.I.A.A. by the way).

-Now, as easy as a call as this should have been for Dudley and Co., it was still pretty rare for a ref to be overruled.
-And not many people thought it would be.
+Now, as easy as a call as this should have been for Dudley and Co., it was still pretty rare for a referee to be overruled.
+And not many people thought he would be.

 “It is not probable that Mr. Rowbotham’s decision will be reversed,” wrote the Red and Black, Georgia’s student newspaper, which actually thought it should have been.